 - Avoid harsh products that strip the skin.

 A healthy, balanced, and glowing complexion is something we all want.
 Knowing how to identify and treat specific skin types and conditions will help you to treat any skin issues and help to return your skin to balance.
-Being informed on your skin type can also help you to choose products that will elevate your complexion, and won’t irritate your skin.
+Knowing your skin type can also enable you to select products that enhance your complexion and do not irritate your skin.